 Distractors may be used to distract the vertebral segments to restore the disc height, open the neural foramen, and allow delivery of the implant.
+Distract the space using appropriate elevator blades per the manufacturer's instructions.
+Care shall be taken to preserve the bony endplates.
 Once the desired level of distraction is achieved, determine the most suitable size aprevo® implant.

 Pack bone graft material into the implant and introduce the correctly oriented implant into the disc space.
 Using the implant inserter, orient the cage with the main graft window in the cranial/caudal direction.
 Gently impact the proximal end of the aprevo® inserter handle, until the cage is positioned across the midline and 3 mm - 4 mm from the anterior longitudinal ligament (Figure 4).
-The implant inserter shaft should be oriented $30 - 45^{\circ}$ from midline.
+The implant inserter shaft should be oriented 30 - 45° from midline.
 With the segment fully distracted, the implant must fit tightly and accurately, to ensure that segmental height will be preserved.
 If the chosen implant is too small, a larger size should be inserted to achieve a tight fit.